ryan-mooore/topomc/README.md

 ![](images/example.png)

 TopoMC is a collection of R and python scripts that use the data from your Minecraft worlds to create beautiful topographical maps.
-TopoMC supports all Minecraft versions from 1.9 up to the current release (1.20.1), excluding 1.18-based versions.
+TopoMC supports all Minecraft versions from 1.9 up to the current release (1.20.1), excluding 1.18-based versions (for now).

 ## Installation and running